1. Students must be at a minimum age of 18 prior to attending the start of the program.

 In addition, a pregnant student is required to obtain a separate health clearance letter signed by her obstetrician in order to gain entrance to the Neurodiagnostic Technology program.

 4. An accredited hands-on internship site will be arranged for the student by the Institute of Health Sciences faculty – close to the student home .
 The student will visit and approve the clinical site prior to final acceptance into the program.

 5. Applicant is required to have ready access to a PC computer and internet e-mail account for receiving and transmitting documents.

 - Achievement at the 50th percentile is required for applicants with a General Educational Development equivalency diploma (GED).

 - Applicants whose native language is not English and who have not graduated from American high schools must achieve no less than 550 (paper) or 213 (computer) on the Test of English as a Foreign Language (TOEFL) examination.

-6. Applicants are required to provide a current background check and drug screen as part of entrance requirements.
+6. Prior to the clinical internships, applicants are required to provide a current background check and drug screen as part of entrance requirements.
 Applicants are required to use the Hospital Association StudentCheck™ procedure.